 Development in the brain occurs in a back to front pattern, with the prefrontal cortex being the last area to fully develop, for females around the age of 21-22 years and for males much later (around 25-26 years at least, but recent evidence suggests that some development may continue until possibly even 35!).
 This prefrontal area is the part of the brain that adults primarily use when making decisions, i.e., we use reasoning and judgement and balance up the ‘pros’ and ‘cons’ before we do things.
 With this section not yet fully developed, teens have to rely on another area when processing information and making choices – the amygdala (the ’emotional’ part of the brain).
 This means they are more inclined to respond to situations with ‘gut reactions’, rather than think through possible consequences, i.e., there is a decrease in reasoned thinking and an increase in impulsiveness (or as one writer described it – they put the “pedal to the metal without suitable brakes”).
 They jump into things, often well aware of the consequences, it’s just that at that point the possible reward is far more important.
 Almost all of the decisions they make are based on the simple premise – ‘if it feels good, I’ll do it!’

-Unfortunately, as adults we often see this behaviour as some sort of ‘fault’, that something is wrong with young people of this age.
-Certainly, adolescence can be a challenging and potentially dangerous time but as we learn more about what is going on in a teen’s head, we now appreciate how important this stage of life is.
-As Sarah-Jayne Blakemore writes in her book Inventing Ourselves: The Secret Life of the Teenage Brain – “The teenage brain isn’t broken.
+Unfortunately, as adults we often see this behaviour as some sort of ‘fault’, that something’s wrong with teenagers.
+Certainly, adolescence can be a challenging and potentially dangerous time but as we learn more about what’s going on in a teen’s head, we now appreciate how important this stage of life is.
+In her book Inventing Ourselves: The Secret Life of the Teenage Brain, Sarah-Jayne Blakemore writes – “The teenage brain isn’t broken.
 Adolescence is a period of life when the brain is changing in important ways: we should understand it, nurture it – and celebrate it.”

 I have just finished reading a wonderful book called The Power of the Adolescent Brain: Strategies for Teaching Middle and High School Students by Thomas Armstrong (it’s the first book I have read in one sitting since my teens!).
 He provides a wonderful summary of what we know about adolescent brain development and then challenges educators to examine what is being done in the classroom and see whether it matches up.
 It’s full of really practical suggestions and is a great read …